 Matcha green tea is a powdered tea from Japan and is used in the traditional Japanese tea ceremony – Chanoyu.

-In the Japanese tea garden, when the new shoots on a tea bush have two or three leaves, they are shaded from sunlight for several weeks.
+When the new shoots on a tea bush have two or three leaves in the Japanese tea garden, they are shaded from sunlight for several weeks.
 This shading increases the plants' production of chlorophyll – hence the intense green color of the tea.

 The leaves are steamed before they’re dried.
 During the drying process, all the stems and veins are removed and the Tencha leaves, as they are called, are ground into a very fine powder in a stone mill.